 The Transport did nothing to calm the inner turmoil that shook Jerica to her very core.
 She felt the jolt of her body being thrown together a moment before she landed heavily on the ground.
 Her stomach twisted into an even tighter knot and she stumbled to her hands and knees a moment before throwing her meager breakfast up.

 No. This was all wrong.
 No, no, no -- she her rubbed her eyes, frustration surging through her body.
 She had been so close to escaping.
 And now she was back here.
 On this godsforsaken mountain.
-She felt her skin flush hot, rage bubbling up inside her, a spasm spreading throughout her entire body with the intensity of the emotion she couldn't control.
+She felt her skin flush hot, rage bubbling up inside her, a spasm spreading throughout her entire body.

 "You need to calm down."